 - "view" such as a data table or a dashboard

-- "event" such as a timeline event which is a cause for an action
+- "event" such as a timeline event (which may be cause for an action)

 - "type" such as a project or summary

-Ultimately, it was this prototype that became the basis for user acceptance, scope development and prioritization, and the design specifications document.
+Ultimately, it was this prototype that became the basis for user acceptance, scope development, prioritization, and the design specifications document.

 CNE completely redesigned its workflow process across the entire organization.

 This redesign eliminated 70+ individual software tools, unified their nomenclature, and set them up to migrate to a single workflow system for the whole organization.

 We shipped a high-fidelity, user-tested, and accepted prototype which would serve as the roadmap for future development.